FRESHORANGE13/FRESHORANGE13.github.io/_posts/2024-10-25-MetaAnalysisPost.md

 The main goal of this paper was to show causality between high salt intake and dementia.
 Prior research had already been done that suggested a correlation between these two variables, so this paper wanted to build upon that prior research to show there is in fact a causal relationship between the two variables.
 The study tested various different types of dementia: Alzheimer's disease, undefined dementia, etc. It also tested the relationship between high salt intake and general cognitive performance/decline.
 In this paper, the null hypothesis was that salt intake is not causally related with increased risk for dementia.
 The alternative hypothesis was that salt intake is causally related to increased risk for dementia.

 ## Why are they interested in the data they used?
 They based their study on a type of study design known as Mendelian Randomization (MR).
 MR is used to estimate the causal effects of certain risk factors for diseases using known genetic variants (also known as SNPs, in this study) as instrumental variables (IVs).
-The data this study used provided the different SNPs that are associated with salt intake as well as those associated with different dementias, in order to
+In the authors' own words, "MR leverages naturally occurring genetic variations associated with modifiable risk factors to provide insights in topotential causal links while minimizing the confounding and reversecausation issues that commonly affect observational studies."
+In my understanding, the data this study used provided the different SNPs and exposure factors that are associated with salt intake as well as those associated with different dementias.
+Then, they used various statistical analysis methods (IVW methods, MR-Egger, MR-PRESSO,and WM analysis) to try and determine whether the relationships between the IVs and the risk factors were causal and how strong those relationships were.

 ## What datasets does this study reference or use?
 Are these datasets available to the public?